aceisScope/RainbowStack/README.md

 This project is humble trial to simulate the result page of Quiz Up.

 ###How to Use

+1.   `#define BAR_HEIGHT 20` defines the actual height of rainbow bars at bottom.

-1. Assign the number of stacks(views) in total.
+2. Assign the number of stacks(views) in total.
 An assert will be thrown if this number is larger than 4.
 Because in the original
 Quiz Up app it is 4.
 But this doesn't mean its capability is limited to 4.

 ``` objective-c
     - (NSInteger)numberOfStacks;
 ```
-2.
+3.
 Assign each view for stack index.
-This idea is similar to the `UITableView cellForRowAtIndex`.
 ``` objective-c
    - (UIView*)rainbowStacks:(RainbowStacks*)rainbowStacks viewForStack:(NSInteger)stack;
 ```
+This idea is similar to the `UITableView cellForRowAtIndex`.
 For example:

 ``` objective-c